SHolysh/HydrographExplorerHelp/index.md

 # ORMGP Subwatershed Tool Help

-This document provides Help and a quick reference for the new Subwatershed Tool from ORMGP
+This document provides Help and a quick reference for the new Subwatershed Tool from ORMGP TEST

 # What is the Subwatershed Tool?

-The [ORMGP Subwatershed Tool](https://owrc.github.io/subwatershed/) is a mapping tool where the Oak Ridges Moraine jurisdiction has been divided into subwatersheds, each covering an area of approximately 10 square kilometres.
+The [ORMGP Subwatershed Tool](https://owrc.github.io/subwatershed/) is a mapping tool where the Oak Ridges Moraine area has been divided into subwatersheds, each covering an area of approximately 10 square kilometres.

 A _watershed_ is defined as an area of land where all water drains to a particular water body (e.g., lake, river segment).
 A _subwatershed_ is a portion of a watershed where water drains to a smaller water body within the larger watershed.
 Each of the subwatersheds shown in this tool is located within larger subwatersheds and watersheds.